Teddy Alfarero

-Teddy Alfarero (April 2, 1963 – May 5, 2004) was a Filipino former professional basketball player in the Philippine Basketball Association.
+Teddy Alfarero (April 2, 1963 – May 5, 2004) was a Filipino former professional basketball player in the Philippine Basketball Association (PBA).

-Early life and high school career
+Early life

 Alfarero didn't play organized basketball until his senior year at Lanao del Norte National Comprehensive High School.
 As a boy, he was tuned into music and played cymbals in his grandfather Enrique's 30-man orchestra that performed in town fiestas and weddings.
 His father was a saxophonist.
 He learned to play the sax and trumpet.
 He grew to 6-1 1/2 as a high school senior and was encouraged by brother Cipriano to take up basketball.

 Collegiate/amateur career

 In 1978, Alfarero took a 12-hour boat ride from Lanao to Cebu and reported to University of the Visayas coach Jake Rojas for a tryout.
 Alfarero played a year for the Green Lancers then was recruited to play for La Salle in 1980, where he played for four years.

 He was an alternate on the Philippine youth team under coach Turo Valenzona in 1980 and a reliever on the national squad that saw action at the Asian Basketball Confederation (ABC) championships in Calcutta in 1981.
 He joined Elmer Reyes, Ed Cordero and Franz Pumaren on the Philippine team that won the gold medal at the Southeast Asian Games in 1981.
 He also took trips to Kuwait, Singapore and China to play hoops.

 His most memorable experience was playing as the starting center for the Ron Jacobs-coached Philippine team that captured the Asian Youth crown in Manila in 1982.
-In the title game, he compiled 10 points and six rebounds in 24 minutes as the Philippines downed China, 74-63.
+In the title game, he compiled 10 points and six rebounds in 24 minutes as the Philippines downed China, 74–63.